EndPointCorp/end-point-blog/2019/05/11/tribute-to-kyle-simpsons-book-series.html.md

 // "a" "b" "c" "d" "e"
 ```

-Supported built-in values in Javascript that are by default iterable:
+Supported built-in values in JavaScript that are by default iterable:

 - Arrays
 - Strings